-Anemias are classified according to their pathophysiological basis, that is, if they are related to a decreased production (relative or absolute reticulocytopenia) or to a greater production due to the accelerated loss of red blood cells (reticulocytosis), and according to the red blood cells.
+Anemias are classified according to their pathophysiological basis, that is, if they are related to a decreased production (relative or absolute reticulocytopenia) or a more excellent output due to the accelerated loss of red blood cells (reticulocytosis), and according to the red blood cells.

-A severely microcytic anemia (mean corpuscular volume [MCV] less than 70 fL) is due to iron deficiency or thalassemia, while a severe macrocytic anemia (MCV greater than 120 fL) is almost always due to megaloblastic anemia or cold agglutinins in the blood tested at room temperature.
+Severely microcytic anemia (mean corpuscular volume [MCV] less than 70 fL) is due to iron deficiency or thalassemia, while severe macrocytic anemia (MCV more significant than 120 fL) is almost always due to megaloblastic anemia or cold agglutinins in the blood tested at room temperature.

 Reticulocytes provide an assessment of the bone marrow’s response to anemia.
 The reticulocyte release rate from the bone marrow indicates the erythroid component of the bone marrow.
 A reticulocyte stain measures aggregates of residual ribosomes and mitochondria that form clumped granular material called the reticulum.